-- Stress testing and liquidity analyses of the strategic Asset Allocation prepared and presented by the general Investment Consultant. - A detailed review of each Asset Class. - An annual Investment Expense Report. - A detailed review of the Securities Lending Program.
+- Investment-related Sstress testing and liquidity analyses of the strategic Asset Allocation prepared and presented by the general Investment Consultant. - A detailed review of each Asset Class. - An annual Investment Expense Report. - A detailed review of the Securities Lending Program.